kle-hauzenberg/revisiting-gnng/README.md

 pyproject.toml       editable Python package configuration
 ```

-The accompanying paper is not included in this public repository.
+The accompanying paper **Revisiting Gauss-Newton Natural Gradient Descent for Physics-Informed Neural Networks** is not included in this public repository.

 ## Results at a Glance